A. GENERAL POLICY

-(4) Decisions concerning the relationship between an employee's private business activities and his or her institutional research shall be made by the Vice Provost for Research.
+(4) Decisions concerning the relationship between an employee’s private business activities and his or her institutional research shall be made by the Vice President for Research.

 A. MANDATORY DISCLOSURE OF SIGNIFICANT FINANCIAL INTERESTS

 (1) In accord with relevant Federal and State of Ohio regulations, the University is required to manage, eliminate, or reduce any potential conflicts of significant financial interest that may be inherent in the personal financial interests of an investigator.
 Cleveland State University, therefore, requires investigators on proposals to all external public and private agencies to disclose to the University, prior to submittal of the proposal, any significant financial interest, including those of her/his family members, which would reasonably appear to be affected by the project described in the proposal.
-Investigators are required to provide updated disclosure information during the time period in which the proposal is pending, annually during the time period of an award, or whenever new significant financial interests are obtained by the investigator.
+Investigators are required to provide updated disclosure information during the time period in which the proposal is pending, annually during the time period of an award, or within thirty (30) days of discovering any new significant financial interests obtained by the investigator.

-(2) Private business activities that may relate to an employee's institutional research are also subject to the policies and procedures indicated in section v of the conflict of interest policy and must be reported in writing by the employee to the employee's supervisor or department chair and the Vice Provost for Research whenever a conflict of interest is discovered by the employee and annually thereafter.
+(2) Private business activities that may relate to an employee's institutional research are also subject to the policies and procedures indicated in Section V of the Financial Conflict of Interest Policy and must be reported in writing by the employee to the employee’s supervisor or department chair and the Vice President for Research whenever a conflict of interest is discovered by the employee and annually thereafter.
 In accordance with O.R.C. §3345.14(D)(2)(a), conflicts shall be reported to the Board of Trustees at the first Board meeting following the disclosure.

-(1) In conjunction with the administrative review of applications for external support the Director of the Office of Sponsored Programs and Research (OSPR) will review each Financial Disclosure submitted.
-The Vice Provost for Research, in consultation with the Director of OSPR shall:
+(1) In conjunction with the administrative review of applications for external support the Director of Sponsored Programs and Research Services (SPRS) will review each Financial Disclosure submitted.
+The Vice President for Research, in consultation with the Director of SPRS shall:

-(a) determine if there is a relationship between an employee's private business activities and his or her institutional research such that section V of these policies apply; and
+(a) determine if there is a relationship between an employee’s private business activities and his or her institutional research such that Section IV of these policies apply; and

 (b) make the determination of whether or not a conflict of significant financial interest exists.

-(2) If the Vice Provost for Research determines that no conflict of significant financial interest exists, the resulting negative finding will be filed with OSPR.
+(2) If the Vice President for Research determines that no conflict of significant financial interest exists, the resulting negative finding will be filed with SPRS.
 For negative findings no further review is required.

-(1) Investigators may appeal a resulting positive finding to the University Research Council (URC) for a review of the conflict of significant financial interest determination reached by the Vice Provost for Research.
-The appeal must be filed with the Vice Provost for Research within 10 working days of the positive finding.
+(1) Investigators may appeal a resulting positive finding to the University Research Council (URC) for a review of the conflict of significant financial interest determination reached by the Vice President for Research.
+The appeal must be filed with the Vice President for Research within ten (10) working days of the positive finding.
 The review of an appealed positive finding must be completed prior to the expenditure of any funds under an award.

-(2) The URC shall review the decision of the vice Provost and make an independent recommendation to the Provost within 45 days of when the appeal is filed.
+(2) The URC shall review the decision of the Vice President for Research and make an independent recommendation to the Provost within forty-five (45) days of when the appeal is filed.
 In reviewing positive findings, the URC will be guided by the following principles: